Forricide/still-feel-alive/Chapter 7.md

 No. She doesn't say it out loud, but the thought makes her uneasy.
 It's hard to place a finger on why, exactly.
 But it's not something she wants to do, not now.

-He seems to see her hesitation.
+He seems to notice her hesitation.
 "That was too personal.
 I am sorry.
 We can investigate this later, perhaps.
 When you are more comfortable with us."

 She feels bad, for a moment.
 It's the first real thing anyone here has asked of her, and her reluctance feels like a strike against her.
 But then she realizes: "We could look at that."